Clinical Competence Assessment (CCA)

 Internationally educated nurses

-If you are an internationally educated nurse looking to be a registered nurse in Canada, you begin your application through the National Nursing Assessment Service.
-After the NNA has received all required documents from you and has reviewed your file, they forward it to the College of Registered Nurses of Manitoba.
-The CRNM reviews the file and determines which components of the CCA you must complete.
+If you’re an internationally educated nurse looking to register in Canada, your journey starts with the National Nursing Assessment Service (NNA).
+After you submit all the required documents and your file is reviewed, the NNA will send your information to the College of Registered Nurses of Manitoba (CRNM).
+The CRNM will then evaluate your file and determine which parts of the Clinical Competency Assessment (CCA) you need to complete.

 -